redhat-developer/design-manual/pages/assemblies/curated-links.md

 ---
-section: Create
-video-title: RHD Curated Links Creation Demo
-custom_css:
-  - assemblies
 layout: create
 category: create
+section: Create
 title: Curated links
 active_nav: Assemblies
 permalink: /assemblies/curated-links
-featured_image-text: This is a rich text example image
 status: released
 youtube_video: G8Zn9SDmA3M
 video-title: RHD Curated Links Creation Demo
-intro_paragraph: The curated links assembly can be used as a way to manually select content to be linked off from on a page (as opposed to a collection assembly automatically bringing links in based on a keyword).
 featured_image-file:
+featured_image-text:
+intro_paragraph: >
+  The curated links assembly can be used as a way to manually select content to be linked off from on a page (as opposed to a collection assembly automatically bringing links in based on a keyword).
+custom_css:
 ---

 ## What content types can I add this assembly to?

 View example usage of the curated links assembly in production on the [Quarkus product page](https://developers.redhat.com/products/quarkus/getting-started) and the [Serverless topic page](https://developers.redhat.com/topics/serverless-architecture)

 * Articles
 * Pages
 * Events
 * Products